|

 Turkey Stuffing Casserole – Your new holiday favorite

 This is the perfect time of year to share this turkey stuffing casserole recipe.
 We enjoy it all the time, but it's extra great for using leftovers from a holiday meal.
 It also makes a great potluck dish (Friendsgiving anyone?) or an addition to your table if you're making a big holiday meal for families and friends.
-Kids tend to really like this, so I think it's a good pick for the children's table, if you have one of those.
+Kids tend to really like this, so I think it's a good pick for the children's table if you have one of those.
 It's also easy to throw together if you have extra guests or if you didn't make a big enough turkey or ham to feed your group.

-Easy, familiar ingredients and an easy cooking process.
 This is a great-tasting recipe for anyone who wants to spend more time with loved ones and less time in the kitchen this year.

 Prep Time: 10 minutes